ShresthaAadit04484/Instazilla/README.md

 -> npm install<br>
 -> npm run dev<br>

-*NOTE: src/App.tsx file will be the primary router component.
+* NOTE: src/App.tsx file will be the primary router component.

 Below are the notes that I used for my reference:
 - rafce => shortcut to create reactArrowFunctionExportComponent

+* Install tailwind
+- Also install tailwindcss animate -> npm install -D tailwindcss-animate